pietrotedeschi/lppd/README.md

   <img src="./figures/proverif.png" alt="UDCA" width="800">
 </p>

-## Credits
-Credits go to OpenSSL 1.0.0 and MAVLink library for ARM whose original efforts made this possible.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.